kksharma-gitExcel/MSWord-Projects/README.md

 ### **Folder Description**
-This repoistory contains a collection of projects demonstrating various uses of MS Word for creating professional documents, including **Mail Merge** and other template-based work.
+This repository contains a collection of projects demonstrating various uses of MS Word for creating professional documents, including **Mail Merge** and other template-based work.

 ---

 **Mail Merge**
-This Folder contains projects and examples focused on **Mail Merge** of **MS Word.** you will find documents used for generating bulk peronsalized content.
+This Folder contains projects and examples focused on **Mail Merge** of **MS Word.** you will find documents used for generating bulk personalized content.

 1. "Envelope for stationary company": An example for printing envelopes.
 2. "Generated Invoices using Mail Merge": Examples of invoices created by merging data.